 South Sound GREEN Youth Education Intern

 The South Sound GREEN (SSG) Education Intern will work closely with the SSG staff to bring environmental education programs to youth in Thurston County.
-The intern will assist with the implementation and teaching of field- and classroom-based environmental science lessons and will support a program that, every year, engages thousands of Thurston County students in hands-on scientific testing.
+The intern will assist with the implementation and teaching of water quality monitoring field- and classroom-based lessons and will support a program that, every year, engages thousands of Thurston County students in hands-on scientific testing.
 Interns are not expected to be experts in education or environmental science.
-This temporary internship position begins April 2023 and ends June 2023.
+This temporary internship position begins September 2023 and ends December 2023 with the possibility to extend.

-You can find the full position description here.
+You can find the full position description and application instructions here.

 Habitat Restoration Field Crew Internship